 1.1 The International Bureau of Weights and Measures

 The International Bureau of Weights and Measures, formally known by its French name, Bureau International des Poids et Measures (BIPM) in Paris, is responsible for the definition of the International System of Units (SI) and promoting worldwide consistency of physical measurements.
 It is the institute that coordinates many international metrology activities, and performs metrology research.
 The BIPM operates under the supervision of the International Committee for Weights and Measures (CIPM).
 The CIPM suggests modifications to the SI to the General Conference on Weights and Measures (CGPM) for formal adoption.
-The CGPM is the primary intergovernmental treaty organization1 responsible for the SI, representing nearly 50 countries.
+The CGPM is the primary intergovernmental treaty organization responsible for the SI, representing nearly 50 countries.
 Both the BIPM and the CIPM were established by the Meter Convention, which was signed in Paris in 1875 by representatives of seventeen nations, including the United States.
-Refinement of the SI is an ongoing process aided by the work of BIPM’s Consultative Committees: Electricity and Magnetism, Photometry and Radiometry, Thermometry, Length, Time and Frequency, Units, Mass and related quantities, and Amount of substance.
+Refinement of the SI is an ongoing process aided by the work of BIPM’s Consultative Committees:

 1.2 National Metrology Institutes

-Within countries, measurements are made consistent/comparable through traceability to their primary standards maintained by the National Metrology Institutes (NMIs); the United States’ NMI is the National Institute of Standards and Technology (NIST).
-Each NMI is responsible for maintaining the primary standards, usually recognized by national law, that serve in its country as the basis for assigning values to other standards of the quantity concerned.
+Within countries, measurements are made consistent/comparable through traceability to their primary standards maintained by their National Metrology Institute (NMI); the United States’ NMI is the National Institute of Standards and Technology (NIST).
+Each NMI is responsible for maintaining the primary standards, usually recognized by national law, that serve in its country as the basis for assigning values and uncertainties to other standards of the quantity concerned.